robbdouglas/jeopardy-game/README.md

 - game ending not in alert but in body
 - remove pointer cursor for disabled buttons
 - message with player info on top of board
-- every question card must be as big as the biggest question
+- already played must be always as big as the other cards

 ## Done